 Suffer from the winter blues?
 Then go for a bike ride!
-A connection to the outdoors in all seasons is key so important for our well-being.
-My family doctor even prescribed Nature Bathing for Max when he was struggling with low energy.
+A connection to the outdoors in all seasons is so important for our well-being.
+Our family doctor even prescribed Nature Bathing for Max when he was struggling with low energy.

 Even on a rainy day, cycling provides a boost of adrenaline and exposure to natural light.

 Cycling in the rain is like getting a free spa treatment!
-Perhaps it’s not as relaxing, but the moist air is so hydrating for the skin.
+Perhaps it’s not as relaxing, but the moist air hydrates the skin.
 Try it out for a naturally fresh facial spray that won’t cost you a penny.

 There is nothing that says hardcore like cycling in a torrential downpour.
 If everyone in your office is surprised when you walk into work dripping like you’ve just been dredged from the ocean, then you know you’ve earned some hardcore bragging rights.

-Alternatively, if you like the feel of cold wet clothes clinging to your body then go out in your favourite pair of jeans and a wool coat instead.
+Alternatively, if you like the feel of cold wet clothes clinging to your body then cycle in your favorite pair of jeans and a wool coat instead.

 — I admit that I frequently cycle in jeans with my tall boots and long canvas coat, and I pay for it every time.
-Brad is more of a cycle in lycra kind of guy, so he gets wet then changes into dry and less spandexy clothes.
+Brad is more of a cycle-in-lycra kind of guy, so he gets wet and then changes into dry and less spandexy clothing.
 Clearly, one of us is more into fashion, and the other has a 17 km cycle commute. —

-My favourite reason for cycling in the rain is that I get to sing!
+My favorite reason for cycling in the rain is that I get to sing!
 It’s hard to mind the weather when Singin’ in the Rain.